One Day in Dauphin Island Alabama

-Cadillac Square became the site for the home of French Governor-General of Louisiana, Antoine de la Mothe Cadillac, in 1713.
+Cadillac Square became the site for the home of the French Governor-General of Louisiana, Antoine de la Mothe Cadillac, in 1713.
 However, in 1717, a hurricane caused extensive damage to the island.
-This caused the Governor=General to move elsewhere and the capital was also moved.
+This caused the Governor=General to move elsewhere, and the capital was also moved.

 Cadillac Square is located at 661 Bienville Blvd, Dauphin Island, AL 36528.